recommenders-team/recommenders/contrib/sarplus/README.md

    if run on Spark 3.2+)
 1. Navigate to your Azure Synapse workspace -> `Manage` -> `Workspace packages`
-1. Upload pysarplus TAR file and sarplus JAR file as workspace packages
+1. Upload pysarplus WHL file and sarplus JAR file as workspace packages
 1. Navigate to your Azure Synapse workspace -> `Manage` -> `Apache Spark pools`